 Few Side Effects Of Citrulline Malate

-It is proved that there are no negative reported side effects from citrulline malate usage, but in a few instances, malic acid has been reported to cause transient nausea and diarrhoea.
+It is proved that there are no negative reported side effects from citrulline malate usage, but in a few instances, malic acid has been reported to cause transient nausea and diarrhea.

 Because citrulline is manufactured naturally in the body, it is not considered toxic to humans.
 Side effects from citrulline malate are rarely reported.